Eardrum: Orientation and relations

 The tympanic membrane is oriented obliquely in the anteroposterior, mediolateral, and superoinferior planes.
 Consequently, its superoposterior end lies lateral to its anteroinferior end.

 Anatomically, it relates superiorly to the middle cranial fossa, posteriorly to the ossicles and facial nerve, inferiorly to the parotid gland, and anteriorly to the temporomandibular joint.

 Regions

 The eardrum is divided into two general regions: the pars flaccida and the pars tensa.
 The relatively fragile pars flaccida lies above the lateral process of the malleus between the Notch of Rivinus and the anterior and posterior malleal folds.
 Consisting of two layers and appearing slightly pinkish in hue, it is associated with Eustachian tube dysfunction and cholesteatomas.

 The larger pars tensa consists of three layers: skin, fibrous tissue, and mucosa.
-Its thick periphery forms a fibrocartilaginous ring called the annulus tympanicus or Gerlach's ligament. while the central umbo tents inward at the level of the tip of malleus.
+Its thick periphery forms a fibrocartilaginous ring called the annulus tympanicus or Gerlach's ligament.
 The middle fibrous layer, containing radial, circular, and parabolic fibers, encloses the handle of malleus.
 Though comparatively robust, the pars tensa is the region more commonly associated with perforations.